Consultation

 MEANINGFUL VOIR DIRE

-Creates an atmosphere of trust & confidence, helping jurors feel as though they’re engaging in a genuine and meaningful conversation as opposed to an interrogation
+Creates an atmosphere of trust and confidence, helping jurors feel as though they’re engaging in a genuine and meaningful conversation as opposed to an interrogation

 “Sets the stage” by explaining the process and emphasizing honesty and candor